erkexzcx/bbtmvbot/README.md

 This bot scans the most popular flat rent portals for latest posts, which will be sent to subscribed users using Telegram app.

+Hardware requirements are so low that you can even run this completelly fine on a lowest-end SBC.
+On RPI0W, RAM usage is only about 10mb and CPU load is up to 25%, so you can run this on any _potato_ you want :)

-See it in action (only in Lithuanian language): https://t.me/butuskelbimubot
+See it in action (Lithuanian language): https://t.me/butuskelbimubot (yes, hosted on RPI0W)

 ## Installation